SRES Research Legacy Scholarship

 How to Apply

 Interested students must contact the SRES professor associated with the project(s) they are interested in as soon as possible, ideally before December 1.
 Professors can nominate one candidate per project.
-Although numerous potential project topics are generally on offer, only one may be funded to start in the Fall of 2023.
+Although numerous potential project topics are generally on offer, only one may be funded in a given admissions intake.
 As such, the project to be funded will depend on the preference of the strongest candidate who applies.
 If there are no adequately strong candidates, none will be awarded.

 Current Research Topics